 If your marriage is already fried, this isn’t going to work for you.
-You’ll have to use different strategies like marriage counselling.
+You’ll have to use different strategies like marriage counseling.

 That’s the straight goods.
 I’d love to hear from you in the comments below if this helped bring clarity and conviction to your situation!
 How has your marriage been impacted by just taking it more seriously?